vsoch/vsoch.github.io/_posts/2018/2018-11-19-gitlab-singularity-ci.md

 <br>

+What did we make for you?
 For the first step, I've added a new GitLab template to the [singularityhub/singularity-ci](https://github.com/singularityhub/singularity-ci) repository.
 The template itself is served on GitLab as
 [singularityhub/gitlab-ci](https://gitlab.com/singularityhub/gitlab-ci/).
 You can find a complete tutorial for using the template in the README there, or continue reading for a quick rundown.
 But this wasn't good enough, because it didn't seem easy enough to